appydam/nodejs-wishlist-app/README.md

-# nodejs-wishlist-app
+# Nodejs-Wishlist-app
-nodejs wishlist app , fully connected to database mongoDB
+Nodejs-Wishlist-app , fully connected to database mongoDB and real time deployment on heroku